zavalab/JuliaBox/GraphNLP/Readme.md

 ## 4. visualizations
 This folder contains CSVs of node locations and a .jl file that was used to generate the figures for the above manuscript.
 The node locations were generated from PlasmoPlots (examples of the code for PlasmoPlots.jl can be seen in stochastic_PID/StochPID_Plasmo.jl and in 10_scenario_gasnetwork/run_gas_network.jl).

+## 5. Package Versions
-The code included in these folders works with the following package versions (though it may not be limited to these versions):
+The code included in these folders works with the following package versions (though it may not be limited to these versions) using Julia 1.6.3:
 * MadNLP: v0.3.0 and v0.2.0
 * JuMP: v0.21.10
 * JLD2: v0.4.13 and v0.4.15